Threshold Graphs Maximize Homomorphism Densities: Applications of Threshold Maximization

 Thus such a graph $H$ is optimized on neither the quasi-star nor the quasi-clique. \end{proof}

 \begin{corollary} There exist graphs that are optimized on neither the quasi-star nor the quasi-clique.
-Moreover these graphs can be taken to be connected and threshold. \end{corollary} \begin{proof} Take $H = K_6 \sqcup K_{1,3}$.
-Then $\alpha(H) = 4$ and $\alpha^*(H) = 6$.
+Moreover these graphs can be taken to be connected and threshold. \end{corollary} \begin{proof} Take $H = K_3 \sqcup K_{1,2}$.
+Then $\alpha(H) = 3$ and $\alpha^*(H) = 3.5$.
 The result then follows by Theorem \ref{threePartsTheorem}.

-If we wish to take the graph to be connected adding edges from each vertex in the clique to the vertex of degree $3$ in the star gives a graph $H$ where we still have $\alpha(H) = 4$ and $\alpha^*(H) = 6$.
-Moreover, such a graph is a threshold graph. \end{proof}
+If we wish to take the graph to be connected, adding edges from each vertex in the clique to the vertex of degree $2$ in the star gives a graph $H$ where we still have $\alpha(H) = 3$ and $\alpha^*(H) = 3.5$.
+Moreover, such a graph is a threshold graph.
+We can also take $H = K_\ell \sqcup K_{1,2}$ for any $\ell \geq 3$ if we want arbitrarily large examples. \end{proof}